Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 * `gdp_name_t` is the 256-bit version of a GDP name.
 * `gdp_adcert_t` is whatever information is needed to advertise a GDPname.
 This is _for further study_.
+* `gdp_target_t` is intended for specifying clues as to where to deliver a message, for example, any replica, all replicas, or a specific replica.
+It is undefined as yet.

 ### Initialization